Orion-Grieco/object-processing-starter-1/writing/reflection.md

 ### What are the benefits and drawbacks of object-oriented programming in Python?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+PLACEHOLDER: Provide a one-paragraph response that answers this question in your own words.

 ### What is challenging about designing an experiment to evaluate the performance of object processing?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+PLACEHOLDER: Provide a one-paragraph response that answers this question in your own words.

 ### How do the empirical results suggest that you don't yet know the entire story about the performance of object processing?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+PLACEHOLDER: Provide a one-paragraph response that answers this question in your own words.

 ## Take Home Points

-TODO: Provide a two to three sentence statement about the key takeaways from conducting this experiment.
+PLACEHOLDER: Provide a two to three sentence statement about the key takeaways from conducting this experiment.
 Please note that the course instructor will display some student takeaways on the course web site and use them to facilitate follow-on class discussions.